sisby-folk/japes/README.md

   - Created by folding (using) paper, and can be unfolded by sneak+using.
   - Can be thrown by using, drops on contact (players with an empty hand will "catch" it)
   - Obscures the anvil name of the paper that was folded (can be used to "pass notes")
+- **Buggy** - Interact with this block while other players are nearby to briefly gain a combat advantage!
+- **Taunting Sign** - Rename paper "kick me" to obtain this sign!
+Can be equipped on others, negates armor.
+- **Shoelace Tying** - Sneak-interact with someone's feet to unheel their shoe or tie their laces.
+Disarm by looking down.
+- **Skyhook** - An extremely useful item that is definitely crafted by leashing a wind charge.
+Definitely.
+- **The Game** - Lets you know when you've losed the game due to a chat message.

 ---